jacobkap/crimebythenumbers/docs/pdf-scraping.md

 #> [1] "07-01"
 ```

-And here we have the officer shooting number for the first PDF which we can use to match with the correct row in the "officer_shootings" file.
+And here we have the officer shooting number for the first PDF which we can use to match with the correct row in the *officer_shootings* file.

 We can now create the for loop.
 Let's start with a skeleton of the for loop then slowly add our code.